wp-plugins/gwolle-gb/readme.txt

 * 2014-
 * Admin page editor.php is redone.
 * Admin page entries.php is still in need.
+* Submit-Ham and Submit-Spam in Akismet is back.
 * Many cleanups.

 = 0.9.9.1 =